liux4189/wifi-ax-measurement/code/ul_autotest/README.md

 *  duration(s).
 The duration of the test

 5. Start the iperf3_daemon at the clients.
 They will start to wait for commands.
-   Alternatively, we can set iperf3_daemon to autostart on boot following [this](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html.en)
+   Alternatively, we can set iperf3_daemon to autostart on boot following [this](https://help.ubuntu.com/stable/ubuntu-help/startup-applications.html.en).
-7. Open new terminals and start multiple iperf3 servers at the server. ```iperf3 -s -p PORT```  PORT needs to match the sPorts in the config.csv
+6. Open new terminals and start multiple iperf3 servers at the server. ```iperf3 -s -p PORT```  PORT needs to match the sPorts in the config.csv.
+7. Start scheduler at the server. ```./sceduler config.csv```